Putty

 on-demand insurance by The Hartford

-The Hartford Innovation Lab was founded in 2018 with the goal of bringing human-centered design to product development.
-The Lab’s first product, Putty, offered handymen the option of buying insurance for short projects as an alternative to traditional yearly coverage.
-As a founding member of the lab my responsibilities spanned the whole product lifecycle, from ideation to occasional front-end development.
+As a founding member of The Hartford Innovation Lab, I played a key role in bringing human-centered design to product development for the Fortune 500 company, working on a team of six people.
+Founded in 2018, the Lab aimed to innovate through user-focused approaches, and its first product, Putty, offered handymen the option of buying insurance for short projects as an alternative to traditional yearly coverage.
+My responsibilities spanned the entire product lifecycle, from ideation to front-end prototyping.

 Final UI